 Some misinformation messages have contained some accurate information mixed with inaccurate information.
 For example, accurate information about washing your hands and social distancing measures mixed in with false details about COVID-19 or protection measures.
 This combination makes the piece untrustworthy overall.

 Other misinformation messages are completely inaccurate.
 For example, false information about activities involving the armed forces, government measures other than the official guidance and stories about treatment that are not supported by experts.

 Some misinformation messages try to gain your trust by claiming to come from a reliable source.
 For example, a close friend or family of a member of an Gardaí or the defence forces.
 This is to try and reassure you that the information is trustworthy and worth sharing.

 How to spot and deal with misinformation

-The best way to deal with misinformation is to not share messages you don’t trust.
+The best way to deal with misinformation is to not share messages you do not trust.

 Question the source